 This waiver may be used by relatives of illegal immigrants required to leave the country to appear at a U.S. Embassy or consulate for an immigrant visa interview.

 In addition to paying the filing fees for the above required applications, you would need to provide personal information about yourself and any family members currently living within the United States, as well as providing documentation showing you qualify under extreme hardship guidelines.

 Let Us Assist You Today

 If you or someone you care about is being denied access or facing deportation prior to gaining legal entrance to the U.S., contact the Goldstein Immigration Lawyers today.
-Our Los Angeles immigration attorneys provide the aggressive legal representation you need to protect your rights and interests, and can advise you on all of your available options.
+Our immigration attorney in Los Angeless provide the aggressive legal representation you need to protect your rights and interests, and can advise you on all of your available options.
 We have the legal knowledge and experience to help establish cases involving extreme hardship, and can ensure your application to the USCIS are filed correctly, ensuring your best chance for success.
 When your family’s health and welfare is on the line, get the professional immigration help you need.

 As immigration lawyers in Los Angeles, we specialize in a complete spectrum of services pertaining to immigration, visa and citizenship.
 Regardless of how simple or complex your unique situation may be, you can place complete trust in our achieving the most favorable outcome possible.